Breastfeeding Counsellor

 An ABM BFC must remain a BFC for at least two years and take NBH calls from their own home.
 Before you start training, you will sign an agreement to this and to abide by the ABM’s code of conduct.
 Your membership should be kept up to date and you should attend either an approved study day or complete a revision module every year.
 You’ll need to keep in regular communication with your BFCC too.

-Please note PS / BFC status is not valid outside of the UK.
+Please note, for insurance purposes, PS / BFC status is not valid outside of the UK.
 If a PS / BFC changes their residency to outside the UK or is temporarily out of the UK for longer than three months, then their status is no longer valid and is revoked.
 This applies to training status also.

 Group and/or Organisation-paid Trainees